Also Known As:

 33 15th Street, Seyed-Jamal-Eddin-Assad Abadi Avenue, Tehran

-State-owned company subordinate to the Atomic Energy Organization of Iran (AEOI); declared by Iranian authorities as the primary site for centrifuge enrichment research and development between 1997 and 2002; according to the U.N.
-Security Council, supplier for the Pilot Fuel Enrichment Plant (PFEP) at Natanz; reportedly identified by the British government in April 2015 to the U.N.
-Panel of Experts as part of an active Iranian nuclear procurement network; targeted in a Stuxnet computer worm attack on May 11, 2010, reportedly as a means of spreading Stuxnet to Natanz; according to the European Union, responsible for construction of the Fordow Fuel Enrichment Plant.
+Reportedly identified by the British government in April 2015 to the U.N.
+Panel of Experts as part of an active Iranian nuclear procurement network; targeted in a Stuxnet computer worm attack on May 11, 2010, reportedly as a means of spreading Stuxnet to Natanz; according to the European Union, responsible for the construction of the uranium enrichment facility at the Fordow Fuel Enrichment Plant.

-As of 2008, a research and development facility working on four different centrifuges: the IR-2, IR-3, IR-4, and IR-5; according to Iranian officials, develops centrifuge components, measuring equipment, and vacuum pumps; according to the U.S. State Department, Pishro Systems Research Company took over centrifuge research and development as of May 2013.
+Has been a research and development facility working on four different centrifuges, including the IR-2; according to Iranian officials, develops centrifuge components, measuring equipment, and vacuum pumps; in 2010, conducted experiments on dose rate calculations of radiation emitted from 30B carbon steel containers holding uranium hexafluoride (UF6); according to the U.S. Department of State, Pishro Systems Research Company replaced Kalaye Electric's Research and Development Department.

 According to the National Council of Resistance of Iran (NCRI), company officials allegedly made trips to India and China in 2001 in search of equipment for the project.

-Managing director is Majid Khansari; other company personnel include Somaye Ghand and Mehdi Ojaghloo; Raka is a department; subsidiaries include Farayand Technique and Pars Trash.
+Managing director is Majid Khansari; other company personnel include Somaye Ghand and Mehdi Ojaghloo; Raka is a department; subsidiaries include Pars Trash and Farayand Technique.

 Entities identified as procurers for Kalaye Electric include: